vibdev/canvas-kit/modules/canvas-kit-react-loading-animation/README.md

 # Canvas Kit CSS Loading Animation

-Components that display animations while a page or component loads.
+A component that renders a loading animation.

 ## Installation